How We Profit By Creating a Sense of Urgency (and How You Can Too!)

-On the left is an example of how Drop Ship Lifestyle conveys a sense of scarcity with our webinars.
-On the right is an example of how Drop Ship Lifestyle uses a countdown timer, Countdown Kraken in this instance, to create a sense of urgency for their webinars.
+On the top is an example of how Drop Ship Lifestyle conveys a sense of scarcity with our webinars.
+On the bottom is an example of how Drop Ship Lifestyle uses a countdown timer, Countdown Kraken in this instance, to create a sense of urgency for their webinars.

 As you can see from the examples we’ve shared, scarcity marketing and creating urgency really does work.
 And, when done well, it can net you a bigger profit than you ever imagined.
 The important parts to keep in mind when using urgency and scarcity in your marketing campaigns, applies to all methods and marketing materials.